vuongducphuong/documentation/content/applications/sales/subscriptions/renewals.rst

    .. image:: renewals/renew-a-quotation.png
      :align: center
-     :alt: Renew a quotation with Odoo Subscriptions
+     :alt: Renew a quotation with Leansoft Subscriptions

    By clicking on the *Sales* button, you have a summary of your sales orders in a list view.
    The only difference between your two quotations is the description underneath the